-The user then tries to catch the pokemon that is displayed in the current surroundings created by the mobile phone’s camera.
+The user then tries to catch the Pokemon that is displayed in the current surroundings created by the mobile phone’s camera.
 During the initial years of AR, its usage was limited to games only.
-But, nowadays, a business hire augmented reality app developer to develop AR-based mobile apps to venture into domains like medical, education, retail, tourism, etc. Image recognition is a key area in which AR is being used in the current scenario in mobile apps.
+But, nowadays, a business hire augmented reality developer to develop AR-based mobile apps to venture into domains like medicine, education, retail, tourism, etc. Image recognition is a key area in which Augmented Reality is being used in the current scenario in mobile apps.

 An Overview of Image Recognition

 Recognition uses the identification of real-world objects, items, faces, and shapes to provide additional information to the app user in a real-time environment.
 It enables the AR app to identify particular images on which the digital content is superimposed.
 A smartphone with an appropriate app can use recognition to read barcodes and provide information like reviews, prices, nutritional information, etc. It can also be used to identify human faces and then open their social media profiles on their mobile phone.

 Marker-Based Augmented Reality

 The page should have a marker, e.g., an image with lots of visual points.
 As soon as the liver camera view captures the marker, it starts running the animation associated with that marker.
 The marker can be any image with quite a few corners and edges for its unique identification, e.g., logo, barcode, poster, etc. In marker-based AR, the app needs to know the exact location where the user is looking.
 Most of the markers are black and white to avoid mixing with a real-world object.
 Colored markers can also be used as long as their contrast can be identified by the camera.

 Marker-Less Augmented Reality

-An AR app that does not needs a trigger to overlay three-dimensional content onto the environment is called a marker-less AR app.
+An AR app that does not needs a trigger to overlay three-dimensional content onto the environment is called a markerless AR app.
 It does not require any prior knowledge of the environment.
-This kind of app displays the 3D content on any location wherever the user holds it stationary.
+This kind of app displays the 3D content in any location wherever the user holds it stationary.
 The difference from a user’s perspective is only that the surface on which the content is displayed can be anywhere.
 In these apps, there is no need for image recognition systems.
 It permits the use of the physical environment instead of markers.
 It uses the GPS features of smartphones to interact with the virtual resources of the app.

 Image Recognition using Marker-Based AR

 The position of the marker is required to know the location where the virtual object is to be placed.
 The marker position is provided as input to the marker tracking module.
 The marker tracking module calculates the position of the camera relative to the marker position, i.e., the pose.
 The pose indicates the 3D orientation and 3D location of the object.
-The pose is passed onto the rendering module as an input.
+The pose is passed onto the rendering module as input.
 The rendering module is used to combine the image with virtual components.
 The display module then superimposes the augmented image of the surrounding environment.